Fadil Hoxha: Early life

 As a young man, Hoxha migrated from his home town of Gjakova to attend secondary school in Albania, since secondary education in the Albanian language was unavailable in Yugoslavia.
 He continued his education in the town of Shkodër and later in Elbasan.
 In Albania he joined a communist cell which provided him with his first exposure to the ideas of Marxism-Leninism.
 In 1939, during fascist Italy's invasion of Albania, Hoxha became active in the emerging resistance movement against the Italian occupation.

 Hoxha worked as a teacher before returning to Kosovo in 1941, where he joined the partisan movement.
-Within a short time Hoxha rose through the partisan ranks to become commander, leading battalions which had in their ranks Kosovo Albanians and Serbs who fought against Fascism and Nazism and the Italian and later German occupation of Kosovo.
+Within a short time Hoxha rose through the partisan ranks to become commander, leading battalions.
+In 1943, he was appointed Yugoslav Partisan staff commander for Kosovo, the year which the Italian occupation ended and the German occupation began.

 Hoxha was instrumental in the Kosovo communist movement's efforts at adopting a resolution at the Bujan Conference of 1943, which expressed the wish of Kosovo for national self-determination and unification with Albania.
-However, under Serbian pressure, the Communist Party of Yugoslavia annulled the resolution, which resulted in Hoxha's marginalization in the party after the end of the war in 1945 and Kosovo's reinstitution into Serbia with a limited degree of autonomy.
+However, under Serbian pressure, the Communist Party of Yugoslavia annulled the resolution at the end of the war, which resulted in Kosovo's reinstitution into Serbia with a limited degree of autonomy.